ColdTrick/socialink/README.txt

 - Twitter in
 - If The Wire to network, prevent twitter deadloops
 - Share content on social networks
-- check walled garden in no linked account

 == 4.
 WordPress ==
 In order to use the WordPress connection you need the OAuth Provider (http://wordpress.org/extend/plugins/oauth-provider/) WordPress plugin installed.